Backups are the most important security step and are often the most neglected by website owners.

 When and Why Make a WordPress Database Backup Manually?

-On the other hand, in some instances, you may not have access to the admin area of your WordPress website.
+However, there are cases where you might not have access to the admin area of your site.

-For example, this can happen when your WordPress website is hacked or inaccessible due to a WordPress error.
+For instance, this can happen when your WordPress site is hacked or becomes inaccessible due to a WordPress error, which is a scenario we’ve come across many times before.

-This is when you’ll need to make a completely manual backup using a database management utility (we will show you how to do that as well).
+In such situations, you’ll need to create a fully manual backup using a database management utility (we’ll guide you through this process as well).

 1. Making a WordPress Database Backup Using a Plugin

-This method is easier and recommended, but it will only work if you have access to the admin area of your WordPress website.
+This method is easier and recommended, but it will only work if you have access to your WordPress website’s admin area.

 First, you need to install and activate the Duplicator plugin.
-For more details, see our tutorial on how to install a WordPress plugin.
+For more details, see our tutorial on installing a WordPress plugin.

 Note: There is also a free version of Duplicator, which can be used to create database backups.
 We recommend upgrading to the paid version because it offers more features.

-Upon activation, you need to go to the Duplicator Pro » Packages page and click on the ‘Create New’ button.
+Upon activation, you need to go to the Duplicator Pro » Backups page and click the ‘Add New’ button.

 On the next screen, Duplicator allows you to choose what you want to include in the backup.